CodersCrew/coderscamp/packages/docs/src/workspaces/api.md

+---
+title: API (backend) workspace
+description: Documentation related directly to the backend workspace of the project.
+sidebar_position: 3
+---

 # Backend Architecture (How to EventModeling -> NestJS Code)

 Architectural drivers are: fast introducing of new features and parallelization of development streams.